Switch Mode

 “Did he get a haircut?”

-People began turning their attention toward him one by one.
-His promotional event continued.
+People began turning their attention toward me one by one.
+My promotional event was in full swing.

 [System]: Opening the perfume, ‘Fox That Calls Butterflies.’